bonfus/parma2026/content/homepage/event.md

 The workshop will be held in the [Auditorium "Centro Sant'Elisabetta"](santelisabetta) Parma, Italy, on 7<sup>th</sup> and 8<sup>th</sup> of January 2026.

-Scientific and organizing Commettee: Giuseppe Allodi, Pietro Bonfà, Stefano Carretta, Luigi Cristofolini, Massimo Ghidini, Mauro Riccò, Samuele Sanna, Paolo Santini, Massimo Solzi.
+Scientific and organizing commettee: Giuseppe Allodi, Pietro Bonfà, Stefano Carretta, Luigi Cristofolini, Massimo Ghidini, Mauro Riccò, Samuele Sanna, Paolo Santini, Massimo Solzi.